The memorials to these soldiers are pictured below.

 Approximately 5.7 million Victory Medals were issued.

-Frederick, William and Ernest Franklin
+Frederick, William, Ernest and Henry Franklin

 Frederick and William Franklin were brothers, and two of eight children born to John Franklin (Great Grandson of the protestant dissenter William Franklin, mentioned in the Methodist Chapel page), and his wife Charlotte.
 John himself had only died in February 1911.